 I’m not a nautical person but that never stopped me taking to the sea.
 When I was a kid my stepfather had one of those tin boats that sat so low in the water the waves used to slosh over the side and mix together with the guts and blood of the fish, tainting the … Continue reading Coin Toss

 A few months ago, I was commissioned to write a review of an exhibition at my local art gallery.
 The kaupapa was women’s suffrage through whakaaro Māori (a Māori lens).
 It was titled 'Māreikura'.
 Mareikura (verb) nobly born female.(noun) an order of female supernatural beings corresponding to the male whatukura.
 I was both excited by and apprehensive about … Continue reading Part of the Bargain: the Right to Write

 I’ve been struggling with my writing lately.
 I’m working on a story set in the Hokianga in the 1950’s, based on true events that I am reshaping.
 Reimagining.
 I wasn’t there, obviously.
 James George (mentor): 'This is the strongest opening to any of the stories so far.
 Has real punch, and the economy, almost flatness … Continue reading Birth Pangs

-The National Writer's Forum, Auckland.L-R: Nadine Anne Hura, Brannavan Gnanlingam, Anahera Gildea and Vana Manasiadas (Photo supplied) For the briefest moment last month I felt like I belonged to an exclusive club of writers.
-All six writers on the Te Papa Tupu programme were flown to Auckland for the National Writers Forum.
-They put us up in … Continue reading Te Maunga Teitei (The Pinnacle)
+The National Writer's Forum, Auckland.L-R: Nadine Anne Hura, Brannavan Gnanlingam, Anahera Gildea and Vana Manasiadas (Photo supplied) For the briefest moment last month, I felt like I belonged to an exclusive club of writers.
+All six writers on Te Papa Tupu programme were flown to Auckland for the National Writers Forum.
+They put us up in a … Continue reading Te Maunga Teitei (The Pinnacle)